OPS-E2E-PPE/VBA-Docs/api/Word.groupshapes.md

 ---
-title: GroupShapes object (Word) ms.prod: word ms.assetid: de29d571-476b-fa8b-619e-f7d0181d9756
+title: GroupShapes object (Word) ms.assetid: de29d571-476b-fa8b-619e-f7d0181d9756
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # GroupShapes object (Word)

 Represents the individual shapes within a grouped shape.
 Each shape contained within a group of shapes is represented by a **Shape** object.

 ## Remarks

 Use the **GroupItems** property to return the **GroupShapes** collection.
 Use **GroupItems** (Index), where Index is the number of the individual shape within the grouped shape, to return a single shape from the **GroupShapes** collection.
 The following example adds three triangles to the active document, groups them, sets a color for the entire group, and then changes the color for the second triangle only.

 ```vb